symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions-automatically.rst

 Start listening for new transactions, subscribing to the ``aggregateBondedAdded`` channel using your account's address.

-.. note:: To sign automatically aggregate bonded transactions that should be signed by multisig cosignatories, refer to the multisig address instead.
+.. note:: To automatically sign aggregate bonded transactions that must be signed by multisig cosignatories, refer to the multisig address instead.
 See :ref:`how to get multisig accounts where an account is cosignatory<guide-get-multisig-account-info>`.

 For each received transaction, check if you have not already signed it.
 Cosign each pending aggregate bonded transaction using the previously created function.